Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/mainpage/mainpage.rst

 Allowed symbol **\*** means any virtual host.

 **Active (checkbox):** It shows if this attribute is active.
-The rules for languages and virtual hosts will apply.
+ The rules for languages and virtual hosts will be applied when clients access to ηCMS.